Motorcycle ABS - Compactly condensed

 - Posture Correct posture with your arms bent enables better control

-- Braking power Bring 80% front wheel brake, 20% rear wheel brake and as close as possible in the (wheel) blocking limit
+- Braking power Bring 80% front wheel brake, 20% rear wheel brake, and as close as possible in the (wheel) blocking limit

 How does ABS actually work?

-Only when the blocking limit that was already mentioned is exceeded, a braking maneuver with ABS differs from a braking maneuver without ABS.
+Only when the blocking limit that was already mentioned is exceeded, is a braking maneuver with ABS different from a braking maneuver without ABS.
 No matter whether in an emergency situation or when accidentally braking over a slippery area – the vehicle stability, which the driver himself has to restore without ABS by releasing the brake and reapplying, is guaranteed by ABS technology.
-All well and good – but how does ABS actually work in a motorcycle?
+All is well and good – but how does ABS actually work in a motorcycle?

 During a braking maneuver, the system acts particularly on non-adhesive road surfaces by counteracting the blocking of the wheels by reducing the brake pressure until the wheels can turn again, after which the pressure is built up again.
 But where’s the difference to a car then?

-The main difference is not necessarily to be found in the technology, but rather in the purpose: The decisive criterion for a car is clearly the reduction of the braking distance, whereas the motorcycle is more about reducing the risk of falling, especially if the front wheel tends to lock during the braking manouvre.
+The main difference is not necessarily to be found in the technology, but rather in the purpose: The decisive criterion for a car is clearly the reduction of the braking distance, whereas the motorcycle is more about reducing the risk of falling, especially if the front wheel tends to lock during the braking maneuver.

 If you have already taken a closer look at the brake system on the fork of your (ABS) bike, you may have wondered why the manufacturer implements kind of fan-shaped recesses or holes near the brake disc.
 You guessed it – there is a reason for this: The wheel speed is measured using an induction sensor on each wheel and in the event of an impending wheel blockage (the wheel comes to a brief standstill), a steep drop in the circumferential speed of the wheel is detected.
 The brake pressure is then reduced until the wheel rolls again.
 After the wheel starts to roll again, the brake pressure increases until it locks again – a process (also known as the control frequency) that can be repeated up to 15 times per second.
 The extensive signal processing that is necessary is performed in a central control unit with up to 3000 pulses per second.
 When the ignition is activated, a kind of self-test is carried out after exceeding the minimum speed, whereby detected faults – similar to those in a car – are stored in an electronic fault memory.